inversion-api/inversion-quickstart-spring-boot/README.md

 ## Connecting to your own Database

-You can test drive an Api connected to yoru own dabase by swapping out the values of "db.url", "db.user", "db.pass" in the above examples.
-Inversion ship H2, MySql, Postgress, and MsSQLServer drivers.
+You can test drive an Api connected to your own database by swapping out the values of "db.url", "db.user", "db.pass" in the above examples.
+Inversion ship H2, MySql, Postgres, and MsSQLServer drivers.
 If you want to connect do a different JDBC compatible db, you will need to add the driver as a Gradle dependency and specify the classname in a "db.driver" property.

+## Wiring up an Api with Spring Boot

+Some Java/Spring Boot developers may prefer to wire up their Apis using native Spring's DI instead of using properties based configuration.
+The project includes a few examples in SpringConfiguration.java.

+Even when using Spring Boot to wire up your app, Inversion will still attempt to autowire "beanName.property=value" properties that are found anywhere in the Spring Boot context OR anywhere in the Inversion context .
+This lets you use Spring Boot DI as much or as little as you like and also use Inversion's simple property runtime DI simultaneously.
+Inversion's wiring takes place AFTER Spring Boot wiring has completed.

+See the next section "Configuring your Api" for more on Inversion's properties based DI.

 ## Configuring your Api

 In addition to supplying configuration options as system props or environment variables as we saw above, Inversion supports wiring up an Api based on simple "beanName.property=value" properties file syntax.

-This project comes with a place holder "/src/main/resources/inversion.properties" config file.
-You can place our "db.property=value" configuration in this file along with any other Inversion features you would like to wire into your api.
+This project comes with a placeholder "/src/main/resources/inversion.properties" config file.
+You can place your "db.property=value" configuration in this file along with any other Inversion features you would like to wire into your api.

 See the [Config](https://inversion-api.github.io/inversion-engine/javadoc/io/inversion/utils/Config.html)
 and [Configurator](https://inversion-api.github.io/inversion-engine/javadoc/io/inversion/utils/Configurator.html) JavaDoc
 for more details on how to where and how Inversion loads its configs.

-## Coding an Api with Spring Boot

-Some Java/Spring Boot developers may prefer to wire up their Apis in code instead of through configuration.
-The project includes a few examples in OptionalSpringConfig.java.

-When the Configurator detects that Apis have been "manually" wired up in Spring, it will not instantiate "bean.class=className" beans defined in the configuration but it will still attempt to reflectively set beanName.property=value values.
-This lets you use Spring Boot DI as much or as little as you like and also use Inversion's simple property runtime DI simultaneously.

 ## Using this Project as a Template